hcarver/30_turning_30/README.md

 1. `SUP` Do a stand-up set
 1. `ETH` Make an Ethiopian cuisine meal with injera
 1. `SAX` Play the saxophone / flute / EWI every day for a month.
-1. `OCF` Take my DIY Only Connect app and make it available for other people.

 #### Challenges